The gravitational dynamics of kinematic space: Discussion

 \section{Discussion}

-We discussed in section \ref{JTsection} the matter CFT on the AdS$_2$ background of the JT solution.
-It followed from the JT mass formula that the vacuum modular Hamiltonian $H_{mod}^P$ relates to the dilaton via \eqref{massformularesult}, and thus satisfies the JT dilaton equations.
-Furthermore, in equation \eqref{JTentresult} we found that the local vacuum entanglement maps to the conformal mode, thus satisfying the Liouville equation.
-That is, $H_{mod}^P$ and $S$ (not $S_P$) of the bCFT$_2$ on AdS$_2$ satisfy the JT EOM themselves.

-The Killing vector $\xi_g$ of the conformally flat background AdS$_2$ is also a conformal Killing vector $\xi$ of 2-dimensional flat space.
-As a result, $H_{mod}^P$ of the AdS$_2$ bCFT and $H_{mod}$ of the flat space bCFT, discussed in section \ref{Kbsection}, are given by the same formula, \eqref{HmodP} and \eqref{HmodbCFT} respectively.
-Combined with equation \eqref{JTentresult}, it follows from the conclusion of the last paragraph that $H_{mod}$ and $S$ of the flat space bCFT$_2$ should also satisfy JT EOM, as we indeed observed they do in \eqref{EOM1Kb}-\eqref{EOM4Kb}, interpreted there as kinematic space identities.
-This reasoning implicitly equated the stress tensors of both bCFT's in equating their modular Hamiltonians.
-This already suggests the boundary kinematic space can be obtained from coupling the given bCFT to AdS$_2$ JT gravity.

-Indeed we argued in section \ref{Jacsection} that the constructing principle \eqref{Kbconstruct} of boundary kinematic space $K_\p$ can be interpreted as a 2-dimensional version of Jacobson's maximal entanglement principle that couples the given bCFT to JT gravity on AdS.
-It remains less clear if a similar statement can be made for the de Sitter kinematic space $K$ discussed in section \ref{JTKsection}.
-The JT gravity discussion in section \ref{JTsection} leading to equation \eqref{massformularesult} can be repeated with the same conclusions for de Sitter, except that $\xi_g$ being a spacelike rather than a timelike Killing vector renders the `thermodynamic quantities' of section \ref{modhamsection} less physical meaning.
+We have discussed the JT dynamics of the kinematic space of 2-dimensional CFT's with or without a boundary.
+The corresponding kinematic space respectively has an AdS or dS metric.
+The motivation for treating the `kinematic space identities' in \eqref{EOM1K}-\eqref{EOM4K} and \eqref{EOM1Kb}-\eqref{EOM4Kb} as equations of motion initially was the mere observation that they coincided with the JT equations of motion.
+Doing so results in the concept of treating entanglement itself as a dynamic field.
+The goal of the paper is to provide an interpretation for the resulting JT theory, which turned out to be more straightforward in the case of boundary kinematic space, without claiming a complete analysis of the construction or a full understanding of its generality.
+In section \ref{Jacsection} it was argued that the constructing principle \eqref{Kbconstruct} of boundary kinematic space $K_\p$ can be interpreted as a 2-dimensional version of Jacobson's maximal entanglement principle that couples the given bCFT to JT gravity on AdS.
+This discussion complements the results on the entanglement dynamics of a boundary CFT in \cite{Callebaut:2018nlq} by providing a kinematic space point of view.
+It remains less clear however if a similar statement can be made for the de Sitter kinematic space $K$ discussed in section \ref{JTKsection}.
+What can be repeated for de Sitter, with the same conclusions, is the JT gravity discussion in section \ref{JTsection} leading to equation \eqref{massformularesult}, with the remark that $\xi_g$ being a spacelike rather than a timelike Killing vector renders the `thermodynamic quantities' of section \ref{modhamsection} less physical meaning.

+There is another context in which the coupling of a CFT to JT(-like) gravity appears, namely in the $T\bar T$ theory obtained by turning on a $T\bar T$ deformation of the CFT \cite{Smirnov:2016lqw,Dubovsky:2017cnj,Dubovsky:2018bmo}.
+It would be interesting to study any connection of the $T\bar T$ theory to this work.